From seashore to mountain top

 Membership and access to our nature reserves

 We want to ensure that everyone has access to nature near where they live.
-The vast majority of Wildlife Trust nature reserves in the UK are free for anyone to enter (around 98%) but some reserves do require a permit (usually restricted to members only) when the wildlife on site is especially sensitive.
-For those with a charge (usually nature reserves with visitor facilities) some Trusts allow members of any Wildlife Trust to have free access and other Wildlife Trusts restrict free entry to their own members.
-The income from entry fees is vital to meet the running costs of the visitor facilities (parking, hides, wardens etc).
+The vast majority of Wildlife Trust nature reserves in the UK are free for anyone to enter.
+For those with a charge some Trusts allow members of any Wildlife Trust to have free access and other Wildlife Trusts restrict free entry to their own members.
+The income from entry fees is vital to meet the running costs of the visitor facilities, hides, wardens and much more.